[ Lymph Notes home ] [ Click to read 'A Special Lady' by Ann ]

 After a session on the pump is finished there are still two more step to be completed:

-Unless you complete these steps. the fluid released by the pump flow back into the tissues instead of draining properly as it returns to the circulatory system.
-And, unless you don a compression garment, the tissues will soon be swollen again.
+Unless you complete these steps. the fluid released by the pump will flow back into the tissues instead of draining properly as it returns to the circulatory system.
+Therefore unless you don a compression garment, the tissues will soon be swollen again.

 There are currently two types of pumps that are widely accepted for the treatment of lymphedema.
 A major difference in these types of pumps is the way in which the preparatory phase is managed.